Miro Alilović

-Mirsad "Miro" Alilović (born 28 February 1977) is a Slovenian professional basketball coach who is an assistant coach for Cedevita Olimpija of the Slovenian League, ABA League and the EuroCup.
+Mirsad "Miro" Alilović (born on 28 February 1977) is a Slovenian professional basketball coach who is an assistant coach for Cedevita Olimpija of the Slovenian League, ABA League and the EuroCup.

 Coaching career

 Alilović coached Slovenian clubs Geoplin Slovan and Union Olimpija.

-On 10 April 2019, Alilović was named as a head coach for Serbian club Dynamic Belgrade.
+On 10 April 2019, Alilović was named as a head coach for the Serbian club Dynamic Belgrade.
 In February 2021, Dynamic Belgrade parted ways with him.